Mentoring the Next Generation

 Context

-During the course of the Spring Semester, I provided feedback to their final paper and presentation, and met with the team during bi-weekly scrum calls.
+Throughout the Spring semester, I provided feedback on the team’s final paper and presentation and met with them regularly during bi-weekly scrum calls.

 Timeframe: Spring Semester